joelparkerhenderson/versioning/README.md

 * Semver tries to solve very real problems, and any alternative approach would need to explain how it would solve these real problems.

 * Semver is a social protocol, not a technical one; in other words, it's wishy-washy meatspace stuff (and yet it's still the best we've got at the moment).
 As consequence of being wishy-washy meatspace stuff, it lets any library that uses semver define "breaking change" in any way it wants to.
 This is literally the first rule of the semver specification (where, for the entirety of the document, the "public API" is how breakage is defined)/

+* I write a bunch of Rust.
+The Cargo package manager has several layers of "defense":

+  * 1. The "Cargo.lock" contains exact versions of all transitive dependencies.
+(And Cargo doesn't allow overwriting a version once published, and lock files even override normal package "yanks", so these version numbers are very stable identifiers.)

+  * 2. The "Cargo.toml" file contains manually-specified semver information.
+I can run "cargo update" to get the latest, semver-compatible versions of all my dependencies.

+  * 3. In the rare case that somebody messes up semver, I can just blacklist certain versions in "Cargo.toml", or add more specific constraints.
+I think I've done this maybe two or three times in thousands of dependency updates.

+  * 4. My own projects have unit tests, and of course, Rust does extensive compile-time checks.
+So I'm likely to catch any breakage anyway.

+  * So the absolute worse-case scenario here is that somebody messes up (which is very rare).
+At this point, I can just file a bug upstream, lock a specific version down in "Cargo.toml", and wait for things to get sorted out.

+  * I have zero need to "be certain".
+I'm quite happy with "It works nicely 99.9% of time, and it has an easy manual fallback when the inevitable problems occur."

 Cons: